We produce video ads

-Rather than send you out into the wild world of internet research on your own, we’ve gathered together 6 of the best in-app video networks and found out where their strengths and weaknesses are, to show you how to make your own call.
+Rather than send you out into the wild world of internet research on your own, we’ve gathered together the best and most-used in-app video networks and found out where their strengths and weaknesses are, to show you how to make your own call.

 As long as you have a natural way to include video ads in your app, that doesn’t push your audience away, you stand to make more money by using them.
 If that is the case, using video ads is a no-brainer.